 Blogging is an excellent way for both large and small companies to drive traffic to their websites’ landing pages.
 After all, a good blog can rank high in a search engine and thus bring in targeted, valuable organic traffic.
 Blogs also provide you with content that you can utilize in social media posts.

 However, should your blogs be 500, or 1,000 words long or even longer?
-Here’s a rundown of what the best length for blog posts is in 2019.
+Here’s a rundown of what the best length for blog posts is in 2019 and what the blog length best practices are.

 Let’s get started!